In the guide

 If there is still doubt, do not allow the person to use the sunbed and do not allow them entry to a restricted zone.

-If you employ members of staff who are under the age of 18, you must ensure they do not use the sunbeds, even if they are allowed in a restricted zone.Back to top
+If you employ members of staff who are under 18, you must ensure they do not use the sunbeds, even if they are allowed in a restricted zone.Back to top

 The Department of Health has produced guidance on the law relating to sunbeds, which is available on the GOV.UK website.Back to top